opencompl/xdsl-smt/README.md

 # xdsl-smt

-This repository containts a work in progress implementation of an SMTLib dialect for xDSL.
+This repository contains a work-in-progress implementation of an SMTLib dialect for xDSL.

-It currently contains the implementation of the core theory of SMTLib, and a partial implementation of the bitvector theory.
+It currently contains the implementation of the core theory of SMTLib and a partial implementation of the bitvector theory.

 ## Installation